- GDP (PPP):

 - FDI Inflow:

-Lithuania’s economic freedom score is 75.3, making its economy the 19th freest in the 2018 Index.
-Its overall score has decreased by 0.5 point, with declines in the scores for government integrity and business freedom more than balancing improvements in investment freedom, judicial effectiveness, and fiscal health.
-Lithuania is ranked 11th among 44 countries in the Europe region, and its overall score is above the regional and world averages.
+Lithuania’s economic freedom score is 74.2, making its economy the 21st freest in the 2019 Index.
+Its overall score has decreased by 1.1 points, with declines in judicial effectiveness, monetary freedom, and government integrity exceeding modest improvements in business freedom and government spending.
+Lithuania is ranked 12th among 44 countries in the Europe region, and its overall score is above the regional and world averages.

 Lithuania’s top individual and corporate income tax rates are 15 percent.
 Other taxes include inheritance and value-added taxes.
-The overall tax burden equals 30.1 percent of total domestic income.
-Over the past three years, government spending has amounted to 34.7 percent of total output (GDP), and budget deficits have averaged 0.3 percent of GDP.
-Public debt is equivalent to 40.0 percent of GDP.
+The overall tax burden equals 30.2 percent of total domestic income.
+Over the past three years, government spending has amounted to 34.1 percent of the country’s output (GDP), and budget surpluses have averaged 0.2 percent of GDP.
+Public debt is equivalent to 36.5 percent of GDP.